elastio/elastio-stack/cleanup/README.md

 ### Premature Cloudshell Session Termination

 If AWS Cloudshell is terminating before `aws-gc` completes, then try restarting it again.
-The cleanup script is idempotent, so if it's aborted in the middle the deletion progress won't be undone.
+The cleanup script is idempotent, and if it's aborted in the middle the deletion progress won't be undone.
 You can also limit the regions where it discovers the resources with the `--regions` parameter to speed up `aws-gc` a bit.

 As a fallback try running the cleanup from your local machine.